srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 In this exercise, you will build and publish the custom IoT Edge Module into the Azure Container Registry (ACR) service.
 Once published to ACR, the custom module will then be made available to be deployed to any IoT Edge Device.

+1. Open the Visual Studio Code window containing your EdgeSolution project.

+1. In the **Explorer** view, to open the `.env` file, click **.env**.

+    The `.env` file is located in the root directory of the IoT Edge Solution.

-1. Change to the **Explorer** view, and open `.env` to ensure credentials for the Azure Container Registry have been set.
-Do this by opening the `.env` file located in the root directory of the IoT Edge Solution and reviewing it.
+1. Ensure that the credentials for the Azure Container Registry have been set.

     When set correctly, the `CONTAINER_REGISTRY_USERNAME_<acr-name>` key will have it's value set to the Azure Container Registry service name, and the `CONTAINER_REGISTRY_PASSWORD_<acr-name>` key will have it's value set to the **Password** for the Azure Container Registry service.
 Keep in mind, the `<acr-name>` placeholders in the keys will be set to the ACR service name (is all lowercase) automatically when the IoT Edge Solution was created.

     The resulting `.env` file contents will look similar to the following: